 VIRGINIA - The birthplace of American colonial settlement, has numerous historic structures that whisper tales of the nation's earliest days.
 Among the most venerable of these is St. Luke's Historic Church & Museum in Smithfield, widely recognized as Virginia's oldest surviving church building.

-Virginia's Oldest Church Building, A Colonial Treasure
+St. Luke's Historic Church: Virginia's Oldest Colonial Treasure

-A Question of Time: Dating St. Luke's
+A Glimpse Through Time: Unraveling St. Luke's True Age

-Architectural Distinction: Artisan Mannerism in Brick
+Architectural Marvel: Artisan Mannerism in Brick

-Enduring Significance: Landmark, Shrine, and Symbol
+An Enduring Legacy: A Landmark, Shrine, and Symbol

-Visiting St. Luke's Today
+Experience History: Visiting St. Luke's Today

 St. Luke's Historic Church & Museum in Smithfield is a true Virginia treasure.
 As the Commonwealth's oldest surviving church building and the oldest of English origin, it offers invaluable insights into colonial architecture, religious history, and the enduring legacy of early American settlers.
 Its unique architectural style and multiple historical designations underscore its importance, making it a must-visit destination for anyone interested in exploring the deep roots of Virginia and American history.